 Arkansas drivers can lose their CDL license on a temporary or permanent basis.
 The degree of loss depends on whether the violation is characterized as major (which always results in some form of disqualification) or serious (which cumulatively result in disqualification) or otherwise.
 Below we set out the standards.
 Note: Using a CMV or non CMV in the commission of a felony involving manufacturing, distributing, or dispensing a controlled substance will result in a disqualification for life, without the possibility of reinstatement.

 Disqualification for major violations.
 Below we list the causes for a “major violation.”
-The first violation for a major violation, in a CMV or a non-CMV, results in a 1-year disqualification (or a 3-year disqualification if transporting hazardous materials required to be placarded).
+The first violation for a major violation, in a CMV or a non-CMV, results in a one-year disqualification (or a three-year disqualification if transporting hazardous materials required to be placarded).
 The second violation for a major, in a CMV or a non-CMV, results in a lifetime disqualification.
-The driver may be eligible for reinstatement under certain conditions after 10 years.
+The driver may be eligible for reinstatement under certain conditions after ten years.
 Major violations include:

 - Being under the influence of alcohol as prescribed by Arkansas law.
 (Read more about Arkansas DUI law.)

 - Being under the influence of a controlled substance.

 - Having a blood alcohol concentration (BAC) of .04% or greater while operating a CMV

 - Refusing to take an alcohol test as required by Arkansas law under its implied consent laws or regulations.

 - Using the vehicle to commit a felony.

 - Driving a CMV when, as a result of prior violations committed operating a CMV, the driver's CDL is revoked, suspended, or canceled, or the driver is disqualified from operating a CMV.